imvbh/Python-MiniGames/README.md

 Usage:

-Run 'Rock Paper Scissors.py'.
+Run 'Rock Paper Scissors.py'. <br>
-Enter your choice (rock, paper, or scissors) when prompted.
+Enter your choice (rock, paper, or scissors) when prompted. <br>
 The computer will randomly choose its option, and the winner is determined.

 # Slot Machine
 *Under Development